metacert/cryptonite/README.md

 ```sh
 $ grunt cryptonite-jslint
 ```
-This will result in a file called *jslint-results.log*.
+This will result in a file called *jslint-results.log* in the *output* folder.

   If you execute:
 ```sh